luyangshang/CyberCraft/CyberCraft/scenarios/README.txt

 		round: the script will be activated at the start of this round
 		dialogues: the dialogues to display:
 			name: the name to be displayed for the speaker of the dialogue
-			portrait: the portrait of the speacker
+			portrait: the portrait of the speaker
 			dialogue: the (multi-page)dialogue to display.
 Use "\^{}" to delimit pages.
 		newActs: arrays of acts to be unlocked.
 First array for the intruder and second array for the defender
 		shouldApply: (should be specified only for player¡¯s rounds) it¡¯s an array of act names.
 It enforces the player to apply those acts in the designated round.
 If